Notice of funding availability (NOFA).

 A community or area will qualify as an extremely high cost energy community if it meets one or more of the energy cost eligibility benchmarks described below.

-(2) Extremely High Average per Unit Energy Costs.
+b.
+Extremely High Average per unit energy costs.
 The average residential per unit cost for major commercial energy sources in the area or community exceeds one or more of the following:

-- Annual average cost per kilowatt hour for residential electricity customers of $0.33 per kilowatt hour (kWh);
+- Annual average revenues per kilowatt hour for residential electricity customers of $0.264 per kilowatt hour (kWh);

-- Annual average residential price of propane or LPG as a primary home energy source of $5.76 per gallon;
+- Annual average residential price of propane or LPG as a primary home energy source of $5.10 per gallon; or

 The grant applicant must establish eligibility for each community in the project's area.
 To determine eligibility, the applicant must identify each community included in whole or in part within the areas and provide supporting actual or estimated energy expenditure data for each community.
 The smallest area that may be designated as an area is a 2010 Census block.
 This minimum size is necessary to enable a determination of population size.